kostya-zero/enjo/README.md

 ```

 > [!NOTE]
-> By default, Enjo will hide projects that begin with a dot (e.g., .`hidden_project`).
-You can adjust this setting by configuring the `hide_dots` parameter as outlined in the [Configuration Manual](docs/CONFIGURATION.md).
+> By default, Enjo will hide projects that begin with a dot (e.g., `.hidden_project`).
+You can adjust this setting by configuring the `display_hidden` parameter as outlined in the [Configuration Manual](docs/CONFIGURATION.md).

 ### Managing Projects